aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/check-if-vba-project-is-protected-and-locked-for-viewing/_index.md

 ## Check if VBA Project is Protected and Locked for Viewing in JavaScript via C++

-Aspose.Cells allows you to check if the VBA (Visual Basic for Applications) Project of an Excel file is protected and locked for viewing.
+Aspose.Cells allows you to check if the VBA (Visual Basic for Applications) project of an Excel file is protected and locked for viewing.
 For this, the API provides the [**VbaProject.islockedForViewing**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#islockedForViewing--) property.
-If it is locked for viewing, then the [**VbaProject.islockedForViewing**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#islockedForViewing--) property returns **true**.
+If it is locked for viewing, the property returns **true**.

 ## **Sample Code**

-The following sample code loads the [sample Excel file](43352065.xlsm) and checks if the VBA (Visual Basic for Applications) Project of the Excel file is protected and locked for viewing.
-Please also see its Console Output for reference.
+The following sample code loads the [sample Excel file](43352065.xlsm) and checks if the VBA (Visual Basic for Applications) project of the Excel file is protected and locked for viewing.
+Please also see its console output for reference.

 ```html
 <!DOCTYPE html>